NVIDIA/workbench-example-hybrid-rag/README.md

 - Installing on a remote system?
 Check out our guide for [Remote Ubuntu 22.04](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/ubuntu-remote.html)

 ## Troubleshooting

+Need help?
+Submit your questions at the Developer Forum page for AI Workbench.
+The support thread for this Hybrid RAG project is located [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-hybrid-rag/288565)

 ### How do I open AI Workbench?
 - Make sure you [installed](#nvidia-ai-workbench) AI Workbench.
 There should be a desktop icon on your system.
 Double click it to start AI Workbench.